 The team here at SMT extends a hearty welcome and congratulations to those who have decided to incorporate this powerful tool into the teacher and classroom observation process.
-The SMT team is looking forward to SMT being used for various reasons and in many different settings.
+The SMT team is looking forward to SMT being used for a variety of reasons and in many different settings.
 As such, we encourage users to provide any feedback or suggestions for making SMT an even more powerful tool.

-Why Use SMT?
+4. Why Use SMT?
 Added Value, Synergy, and Power!